Sorry, you need to enable JavaScript to visit this website.

 Preventive guidelines for food and meals for municipalities

-The purpose of the preventive guidelines for food and meals is to support the municipalities’ work with promoting healthy food and meal habits.
-The recommendations are based on Danish and international evidence, supplemented with knowledge of good practice and experiences from, for instance, municipalities.
+The purpose of the preventive guidelines for food and meals is to support the municipalities’ work in promoting healthy food and meal habits.
+The recommendations are based on Danish and international evidence, supplemented with knowledge of good practice and experiences from, for instance, the municipalities.
 The target group is municipal employees.
 The guidelines were updated and relaunched in 2018 in a collaboration between the Danish Health Authority and the Danish Veterinary and Food Administration.
 The use of the guidelines is monitored regularly by an independent research institute.

 Health education and healthy lifestyles education in schools